ChuyingHe/ChuyingHe.github.io/docs/cloud/openshift/do280/04_network_security.md

     oc delete secret/signing-key -n openshift-service-ca
     ```
     2. **generated service certificate**
-    **generated service certificate** are TLS certificates automatically created by the service-ca controller for individual services or routes.
+    **generated service certificate** are TLS certificates automatically created by the `service-ca` Operator for individual services or routes.
     ```bash
-    # delete the existing secret, and the service-ca controller automatically generates a new one.
+    # delete the existing secret, and the `service-ca` Operator automatically generates a new one.
     oc delete secret certificate-secret
     ```